2021 WNBA season: Schedule

 Note: Games highlighted in ██ represent Commissioner’s Cup games.

 Statistical Leaders

 The following shows the leaders in each statistical category during the 2021 regular season.

 Playoffs

 The WNBA continued its current playoff format for 2021.
-The top eight teams, regardless of conference, make the playoffs, with the top two teams receiving a bye to the semi-finals.
+The top eight teams, regardless of conference, make the playoffs, with the top two teams receiving a bye to the semifinals.
 The remaining six teams play in two single-elimination playoff rounds, with the third and fourth seeds receiving a bye to the second round.